John Chivington: Sand Creek Massacre

-Around the same time, Gov. Evans received permission from the War Department to found the 3rd Colorado Cavalry Regiment, which would consist of volunteers who would sign on for 100 days.
-The purported purpose of the regiment was to protect Denver and the Platte road, and it was assigned to the District of Colorado, commanded by Chivington.
-For political reasons, Evans had stoked the fears of the populace regarding Indian attacks, and he and Chivington had hoped successful military engagements against the Indians would further their careers.
-But most of the Indian war parties and attacks were occurring hundreds of miles away.

-In October 1864, the 100-day enlistment of the 3rd Colorado Cavalry Regiment was nearing an end, and Chivington's Civil War enlistment had expired, meaning he would soon lose his command position.
-After learning of the agreement reached with the chiefs, Chivington complained to the head of the Department of Kansas, Samuel R. Curtis, that Major Wynkoop was too conciliatory to the Indians.
-Curtis replaced Wynkoop with Major Scott Anthony, who agreed with Chivington's goal of Indian eradication.
-But Major Anthony requested that Wynkoop stay and advise him for a short period, despite being under orders from Curtis to end the protection of the Arapaho and Cheyenne encamped near Fort Lyon, and end the distribution of provisions that had also been promised.
+In October 1864, the 100-day enlistment of the 3rd was almost over, and Chivington's Civil War enlistment had expired, meaning he would soon lose his command position after the 3rd was disbanded.
+Tensions had eased even before the Camp Weld conference, meaning the battle Chivington had hoped for less likely.
+After learning of the agreement reached with the chiefs, Chivington complained to Curtis that Wynkoop, whom he resented for having dealt with the Indians without clearing most of those actions with him, was too conciliatory with the Indians.
+Curtis replaced him with Major Scott Anthony, who agreed with Chivington's goal of Indian eradication.
+But Anthony requested that Wynkoop stay and advise him for a short period, despite being under orders from Curtis to end the protection of the Arapaho and Cheyenne encamped near Fort Lyon, and end the promised distribution of provisions.

 After resettling his mostly Southern Cheyenne people, and hearing from Major Anthony that the distribution of provisions was ended, Black Kettle sent most of his warriors to hunt, leaving only 60 men in the village, most of them too old or too young to hunt.
 Dog soldiers and other Indian warriors were not part of the Sand Creek encampment.

+In November, Chivington and his 800 troops of the 1st and 3rd Colorado cavalry regiments along with a company of 1st New Mexico Volunteer Infantry marched to Fort Lyon.
+On the way there, they learned from those going the other way how many Arapaho and Cheyenne were camped near the fort, that the Indians had not left and stated their peaceful intentions.
+Upon reaching the fort, with Wynkoop and Anthony still present, Chivington posted guards outside so no one could leave or enter and placed soldiers known to have helped the Indians under arrest.

+Chivington then briefed the other troops on his plans to march on the Indians the next morning and slaughter as many of them as possible.
+Some junior officers demurred.
+"Any man that would take part in the murders, knowing the circumstances as we do", said Captain Silas Soule, "is a low-lived cowardly son of a bitch."
+Lt.
+Joe Cramer also said that with the Indians currently showing no signs of preparing for war, Chivington's plans amounted to mass murder.
+Chivington threatened to hang Soule for attempting to incite mutiny and told the others who had challenged his orders that they should leave the Army.